in ,

 • Improves insulin response and blood sugar control.

-A vegetarian diet is rich in fiber that greatly helps in blood sugar control by increasing satiety this can improve blood sugar control and make your body more responsive to insulin.
+A vegetarian diet is rich in fiber that greatly helps in blood sugar control by increasing satiety.
+This can improve blood sugar control and make your body more responsive to insulin.

 However, even a vegetarian diet can be harmful to blood sugar if it is high in simple carbohydrates, particularly starches like potatoes, pasta, white rice, and white bread.